10 Things to Do in Wellington: The Capital of New Zealand

 3. The Wellington Cable Car Museum

-The Cable Car in Wellington has a length of 612 m running from the main shopping area in the city, Lambton Quay to the hilly suburb of Kelburn.
-This trip takes about five minutes and has been a mainstay of the city for over a century.
+The Cable Car in Wellington has a length of 612 meters running from the main shopping area in the city, Lambton Quay to the hilly suburb of Kelburn.
+The trip takes about five minutes and has been a mainstay of the city for over a century.
 Rising about 120 m, the ride offers visitors a wonderful view of the city and the surrounding hillside.
-It is also an easy way to access other famous attractions in the city such as the Cable Car Museum housed in the original winding house of the cable cars.
-The museum is set on two floors, and it offers visitors a glimpse into the history of the city’s most iconic transportation system.
-Its exhibits include the “Relentless Red Rantler’ cable car used from the 1950s to the late 1970s.
-Another exhibit is the beautifully restored “Grip Car No. 3’ used in the early 1900s.
+It's also an easy way to access other famous attractions in the city such as the Cable Car Museum housed in the original winding house of the cable cars.
+The museum is set on two floors, and offers visitors a glimpse into the history of the city’s most iconic transportation system.
+Its exhibits include the 'Relentless Red Rantler’ cable car used from the 1950s to the late 1970s.

 Name: The Wellington Cable Car Museum